yegor256/blog/_drafts/_refactoring.md

 some time ago,
 [immutability]({% pst 2014/jun/2014-06-09-objects-should-be-immutable %})
 helps keep objects smaller.
-Most classes that are coming from the foreign code I deal with are mutable.
+Most classes that I see in the foreign code I deal with are mutable.
 And large.

-If you look at any artifact analyzed by [jpeek](http://www.jpeek.org), you will see that in most of them approximately 80% classes are mutable.
+If you look at any artifact analyzed by [jpeek](http://www.jpeek.org), you will see that in most of them approximately 80% of classes are mutable.
 Moving from mutability to immutability is a big challenge in object-oriented programming, which, if resolved, leads to better code.

-This "immutabilizing" refactoring step is only profitable.
+This refactoring step of make things immutable is purely profitable.

 ## Remove Static